HitasiPatel/AvOps-complete/docs/QuickStart/MetaDataAPI/MetaDataAPIDeploy.md

 ## [Troubleshooting](TroubleShooting.md)

-1. If you face following issue as mentioned in the image
+* If metadata-api is not up, debug the container by going to Monitoring -> Log Stream in the App service, check for errors.
+* Next step is try to deploy the image manually to app service from the acr.